 The CCSIC has entered into a licensing agreement with the Ontario

 Wood program.
 The Ontario Wood program offers consumers a visible

-way to choose wood products manufactured in Ontario, using wood from Ontario's
+way to choose wood products manufactured in Ontario, using wood from

-managed in a sustainable manner and by choosing products manufactured,
+are managed in a sustainable manner and by choosing products manufactured,

 Ontario residents are supporting local industries and choosing products